LiliaFramework/Lilia/documentation/docs/libraries/lia.markup.md

 # Markup Library

-This page covers markup parsing helpers.
+This page covers helpers for parsing and drawing lightweight markup.

 ---

 ## Overview

-The markup library parses a subset of HTML-like tags for drawing rich text in chat panels.
-It handles basic colour, size, and font formatting.
+The markup library parses a small set of HTML-like tags for drawing rich text in chat panels.
+It handles basic colour, font and image formatting.

 ---